 Needing the mix of a great urban capital, at eighteen Hwalan moved to New York City and attended Columbia University.
 She majored in Visual Art, graduating Magna Cum Laude.

 Hwalan felt the need to return to her birth country, compelled to study traditional Korean performing arts: drumming, dance, opera, yoga and martial arts.

 During this time Hwalan also engaged in theater: writing, directing and performing traditional Korean music combined with contemporary dance and electric guitar.
 Soon after, Hwalan’s performance talent was spotted by the producer of a show at Chundong Theater.
 She was cast as lead in a vast drumming extravaganza.

 The calling from within to finally cross over from Korean city performer to country SunMuDo disciple had come.
 When the sky fell on her head, her body was a vehicle that could transform human to sacred.

 Returning to New York, Hwalan immediately became a member of the USA Shaolin Temple Demo Team.
 Hwalan currently trains in Wu Shu.

 Perfecting her yoga practice as well, Hwalan is today one of New York City’s top yoga teachers.
 She combines yoga and martial arts into a new spiritual/physical experience for her students.
 And she has embraced the craft of actor to complete master class levels, already working within a dozen film productions.

-As a space artist, Hwalan’s work navigates loci where science and spirituality converge, providing sensory cues that serve as bridges towards a more heightened, or opened, state; where the experiencer can settle or tap into anything.
+As an immersive installation artist, Hwalan’s work navigates loci where science and spirituality converge, providing sensory cues that serve as bridges towards a more heightened, or opened, state; where the experiencer can settle or tap into anything.
 Or nothing.
 Hwalan’s focus is upon the experiencer as primary, active participant within the immersive environments.
 The focus is not about the work.
 It’s about the experiencer.
 The sensate experience of Hwalan’s art incites a shift in perception, embodiment and presence.